xiaoyuvax/bflata/README.md

 - Parsing resources in .resx file is not implemented yet, for lacking of knowledge of how BFlat handles resources described in .resx file.
 ## Demo project

-[ObjectPoolReuseCaseDemo](https://github.com/xiaoyuvax/ObjectPoolReuseCaseDemo) is a simple C# project with one Project Reference and one Nuget Package reference, and is minimum for demonstrating how BFlata works with BFlat.
+[ObjectPoolReuseCaseDemo](https://github.com/xiaoyuvax/ObjectPoolReuseCaseDemo) is a simple C# project with one Project Reference and one Nuget Package reference together with several secondary dependencies, and is a typical scenario for demonstrating how BFlata works with BFlat.

 > Note:It is important to disable `<ImplicitUsings>` in .csproj file,
 > and make sure all necessary namespaces are imported, especially `using